Unitarily invariant valuations on convex functions: Unitarily invariant differential forms

 \subsection{Invariant differential forms}

 In addition to the forms considered in the previous section, consider the $1$-forms

 and set

-\begin{proposition} Let $\omega\in\bigoplus_{k=0}^n(\Omega^{{n-k}}(\C^n)\otimes\Lambda^k\C^n)^{\U(n)}$.
+\begin{proposition} Let $\omega\in\bigoplus_{k=0}^n(\Omega^{{n-k}}(\C^n)\otimes\Lambda^k(\C^n)^*)^{\U(n)}$.
 For every $z\in\C^n\setminus\{0\}$ there exist unique polynomials $R,R'\in\R[X,Y,Z,W]$ of degree $n-2$, $R_{\gamma_1\gamma_2},\dots,R_{\beta_1\beta_2}\in\R[X,Y,Z,W]$ of degree $n-1$ such that for all $\zeta\in\C^n$

-\end{proposition} \begin{proof} As $w$ is invariant with respect to translations in the second coordinate, we may assume $\zeta=0$.
+\end{proposition} \begin{proof} As all of the relevant forms are invariant with respect to translations in the second coordinate of $\C^n\times\C^n$, it is enough to consider the case $\zeta=0$.
 Using the $\U(n)$-invariance, we may further assume that $z$ is a non-trivial real multiple of $e_1$.
 Then $\omega|_{(z,0)}$ is invariant under the stabilizer of $e_1$, so

 where $\U(n-1)$ operates diagonally and leaves the first coordinate of $\C^n$ invariant.
 We may decompose $\C^n=\R z\oplus \R iz\oplus \C^{n-1}$, so setting $U=\R z$, $V=\R iz$, we see that $\omega|_{(z,0)}$ belongs to the space